Get Started with ggforestplotR

 Add grouped sections and row striping

-Use grouping when you want related variables separated
+Use facet when you want related variables separated into

-into labeled panels.
-Add striped_rows = TRUE when a larger
+labeled panels.
+Add striped_rows = TRUE to color

 sectioned_coefs <- data.frame(